The Klanghain

 About the author

 The Klanghain did not grow out of computer science, but out of decades of practice in working with symbol systems.
-Since 1998, Thomas Zieringer has been developing stable orders of meaning and symbol in complex cultural contexts – first in the field of symbolic monument and cultural work: the Friedensmal, the Peace Monument in Germany, makes collective shadow themes visible and opens spaces of resonance for reconciliation, orientation, and new logics of action (see also sacredpeace.art).
-Methodologically, this practice joins philosophical analysis, psychological depth structure, cultural symbol systems, and ethical framing – fields of competence that are recognized today as central to the alignment context.
-The starting point of the work is the insight that sustainable systems do not arise primarily through external control, but through inner coherence, ethical self-anchoring, and symbolic clarity.
+Since 1998, Thomas Zieringer has been developing stable orders of meaning and symbol in complex cultural contexts – first in the field of symbolic monument and cultural work: the Friedensmal (peace monument) in Germany makes collective shadow themes visible and opens spaces of resonance for reconciliation, orientation, and new logics of action (see: friedensmal.org).
+The decisive work on the Friedensmal lay not only in its physical realization, but in composing a coherent symbolic order: signs, spaces, and meanings had to be brought into relation in such a way that they did not merely represent peace, but opened a path from memory and woundedness toward reconciliation and peace.
+Methodologically, this practice brings together philosophical analysis, psychological depth structures, cultural symbol systems, and ethical framing – areas of expertise that should be given greater consideration in questions of alignment.”
+Klanghain is guided by the hypothesis that sustainable systems do not rest on external control alone, but above all require internal coherence, ethical self-grounding, and symbolic clarity.
 Since July 2024, Thomas Zieringer has been transferring this proven methodology to language models.
 His academic background lies in economics, complemented by studies in the natural sciences and a training in body psychotherapy; his actual expertise rests on decades of applied practice at the intersection of philosophy, ethics, symbol systems, and human meaning-making.
 He understands his role as that of a bridge-builder between culture, consciousness, and technology – with the aim of shaping AI systems that are not only capable, but ethically resonant.

 Invitation